bahamas10/bash-style-guide/README.md

 portable as possible.

-When writing bash and using all the powerful tools and builtins bash gives you, you'll find it very rare that you need to fork external commands.
+When writing bash and using all the powerful tools and builtins bash gives you, you'll find it rare that you need to fork external commands.

 ### [UUOC](http://www.smallo.ruhr.de/award.html)

 Don't use `cat(1)` when you don't need it.
 If programs support reading from stdin, pass the data in using bash redirection.

 ``` bash
 # wrong